it985/my-stars/README.md

 ## Jupyter Notebook

-*   [ryan4yin/knowledge](https://github.com/ryan4yin/knowledge) - Everything I know: DevOps & CloudNative, Embedded, Homelab, Music, Blockchain, AI, etc...
+*   [ryan4yin/knowledge](https://github.com/ryan4yin/knowledge) - (Chinese Only)Everything I know: DevOps & CloudNative, Linux, Embedded, Homelab, Music, Blockchain, AI, etc...

 *   [hxu296/leetcode-company-wise-problems-2022](https://github.com/hxu296/leetcode-company-wise-problems-2022) - Lists of company wise questions available on leetcode premium.
 Every csv file in the companies directory corresponds to a list of questions on leetcode for a specific company based on the leetcode company tags.
 Updated as of May, 2022.